In Vivaldi, you can decide how you’d like to open, close and how to reopen recently closed Tabs. This article lists the options available to you.

 Open previous/next page in a new Tab

-To open the previously visited page or the page you’ve navigated back from in a new Tab, hold down the Ctrl/Cmd key and click on the Back button to open the previous URL or the Forward button to open the next URL.
+To open the previously visited page or the page you’ve navigated back from in a new Tab, hold down the Ctrl/⌘ key and click on the Back button to open the previous link or the Forward button to open the next link.

-To open a link further back/forward in the Tab history in a new Tab right click on the Back or Forward button and while holding down the Ctrl/Cmd key click a link on the list.
+To open a link further back/forward in the Tab history in a new Tab right-click on the Back or Forward button and while holding down the Ctrl/⌘ or Shift key click on an item on the list.

 To close a Tab:

-- Click [x] Close button that appears when hovering your mouse pointer over the Tab;
+- Click Close button that appears when hovering your mouse pointer over the Tab;

-- Go to the application File menu and choose Close Tab;
+- Go to Vivaldi menu > File > Close Tab;

-- Use the keyboard shortcut Ctrl W / ⌘ W.
+- Use the keyboard shortcut Ctrl+W/⌘ W to close the active Tab.

 Close multiple Tabs:

-Instead of closing multiple Tabs one by one, right-click the active Tab and select, whether to:
+Or right-click a Tab and select, whether to:

 - Close Tabs to the right;